shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

   (e.g. new calibration metrics, fairness metrics, ...).
 - Completely new tasks and datasets that highlight differences between ImageNet models (see below for details).

-Submissions creating links to communities interested in problems besides standard, “accuracy-focused” settings are very welcome.
+Submissions creating links to communities interested in problems besides standard, “accuracy-focused” settings are very welcome and encouraged.

 For general questions about preparations of submissions, clarifications around the submission score and discussions about the ``shifthappens`` API, please feel free to write us as `shifthappens@bethgelab.org <mailto:shifthappens@bethgelab.org>`__